 2.2.3 Expected disbursement obligations and contingency plans have been considered when establishing liquidity requirements for the portfolio and assessing the capacity to assume portfolio risk.

 2.2.4 In the case of a defined contribution retirement plan, the investment options provide for a reasonable range of participant risk tolerance levels.

-Practice 2.3 – The distribution of projected portfolio returns is evaluated in the context of the client’s risk and return objectives.
+Practice 2.3 – Evaluate the distribution of projected portfolio returns in the context of the client’s risk and return objectives.